British Leyland: BLCV

 BLCV and the Land Rover Group later merged to become Land Rover Leyland.

 In December 1978, British Leyland Limited was renamed BL Limited and its subsidiary, which acted as a holding company for all the other companies within the group.
 The British Leyland Motor Corporation Limited was renamed BLMC Limited at the same time.

 BL's fortunes took another much-awaited rise in October 1980 with the launch of the Austin Metro (initially named the Mini Metro), a three-door hatchback that gave buyers a more modern and practical alternative to the iconic but ageing Mini.
 This went on to be one of the most popular cars in Britain in the 1980s.
-Towards the final stages of the Metro's development, BL entered into an alliance with Honda to provide a new mid-range model which would replace the ageing Triumph Dolomite, but would more crucially act as a stop-gap until the Austin Maestro and Montego were ready for launch.
-This car would emerge as the Triumph Acclaim in 1981, and would be the first of a long line of collaborative models jointly developed between BL and Honda.
+Towards the final stages of the Metro's development, BL entered into an alliance with Honda to provide a new mid-range model to replace the ageing Triumph Dolomite, and more crucially to be a stop-gap until the Austin Maestro and Montego were ready for launch.
+This car emerged as the Triumph Acclaim in 1981, and became the first of a long line of collaborative models jointly developed between BL and Honda.
 At the same time, Leyland Trucks introduced the Landtrain, the first in a series of vehicles developed specifically for export markets.

 A rationalisation of the model ranges also took place around this time.
-In 1980, British Leyland was still producing four cars in the large family car sector—the Princess 2, Austin Maxi, Morris Marina, and Triumph Dolomite.
+In 1980, British Leyland was still producing three cars in the large family car sector—the Princess 2, Austin Maxi and Morris Marina.
 The Marina was succeeded by the Morris Ital in July 1980 following a superficial facelift, and a year later the Princess 2 received a major upgrade to become the Austin Ambassador, meaning that the 1982 range had just two competitors in this sector.
 In April 1984, these cars were discontinued to make way for a single all-new model, the Austin Montego.

 The Acclaim was replaced in that same year by another Honda-based product, the Rover 200-series.

+The MG factory at Abingdon and Triumph factory at Canley were both closed in 1980.